Stephanie Shih, Flourish. Installation View, LACP

-As an immigrant who became a mother at a distance from her home country, I am interested in moments of rupture, or breakage in communication, in personal and national histories, in the systems that shape personal and collective identities.
-My oldest son and I learn each other’s language on a daily basis: he acquires new words in hebrew, even though it was his first language, and I sometimes engage with him in English, the language that has defined my scholarly and curatorial pursuits during the last decade.
-I am curious about the possibility of entering different cultures and attempting to feel at home, and the conflicts that might follow.
-I am inspired by change and its complexities, and am intrigued by transitions and shifts of people, objects and cultures within the context of the exhibition space.
-My work considers the tensions arising by the need to adapt to new surroundings and modes of communication, and the relationships with physical and conceptual lands of origins, which seek to shape our subjectivity.
+As an immigrant who became a mother far from her home country, I am interested in moments of rupture in communication, in personal and national histories, and in the systems that shape individual and collective identities.
+My oldest son and I learn each other's language every day: he acquires new words in Hebrew, even though it was his first language, while I increasingly speak with him in English, the language that has defined my scholarly and curatorial work over the last decade.
+I am interested in the possibility of moving between cultures and attempting to feel at home, as well as the conflicts that such movement can produce.
+I am inspired by change and its complexities, and intrigued by the transitions and shifts of people, objects, and cultures within the exhibition space.
+My work considers the tensions that arise from the need to adapt to new surroundings and modes of communication, and our enduring relationships to the physical and conceptual lands of origin that continue to shape our subjectivities.

 I am also interested in the possibility of disrupting the cannon of modern art, by introducing stories and narratives of and by artists that were disregarded or marginalized by Western perceptions.
 This involves introducing creative pursuits by Israeli artists to American audiences, and re-contextualizing their work by thinking about shared influences, motivations and creative preoccupations.
 This interest was at the core of the exhibition Launch Sites L.A.: Ezra Orion Revisited, co-curated with Udi Edelman (Center for Digital Art, Israel) and supported by Artis.
 Orion, who passed away in 2015, was considered an influential yet forgotten sculptor, whose monumental work can be found across Israel’s public spaces.
 In this exhibition, we regarded his work in relation to Land Art, and examined his collaborations with NASA, his sculptural journeys to Katmandu, and the origins of Orion’s unique view of the world as tectonic sculpture.
 The space also included a VR station, allowing visitors to experience his grandiose global installations.
 At AJU’s Brandeis-Bardin campus (Simi Valley), local artist Dan Levenson created a site-specific installation inspired by Orion’s viewpoint at House of the Book, an iconic brutalist venue.